 “Kabul, 1996.
 You owe me one.”

 “What about destroying files?”
 Kurtis brandished the knife toward the sooty black metal barrel full of ashes.
 “This is an evacuation.
-Nobody is doing inventory now.”
+Nobody is doing inventory right now.”

 Another explosion sounded in the distance.
 The colonel sighed.

 “Okay.
 Tell me why you want the helicopter.”

 The ex-legionnaire took a map of the island, unfolded it with a slap and, without further explanation, sticked the knife at the north end.
 Kendrick snorted.

 “Impossible to land there.
 It’s all jungle, the ground isn’t visible.”